-So, covering a range of brands and budgets, we’ve put together a quick round-up of the 10 best beginner alto saxophones, followed by a detailed review of each one.
+So, covering a range of brands and budgets, we’ve put together a round-up of the 10 best sax options for beginner alto players, followed by a detailed review of each one.

 (Had your heart set on learning tenor?
-You can find our round up of the best entry-level tenor saxophones here)
+You can find our round up of the best entry-level tenor saxophone options here)

 Yamaha is a huge international corporation, with motorbikes, audio equipment and sporting goods all forming part of its staple, in addition to the Japanese brand’s acclaimed range of musical instruments.

 The YAS-280 (or ‘Yamaha Alto Saxophone 280’ to give it it’s full name!) is seen as something of a gold standard when it comes to student alto saxophone models.